berryywise/berryywise/README.md

-Hi there 👋 I am berry!
+Hey there!
+My name is Berry.
+A self taught Junior Javascript developer from The Netherlands.

 -----------------------

-A self taught Junior Javascript (MERN) developer from The Netherlands
+I have been teaching myself web development for about 1.5 years now with The Odin Project as my main curriculum.

+Currently focused on the MERN stack.

 <!--
 **berryywise/berryywise** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.